 Turo’s Carculator seems to bear this out.
 The Carculator currently predicts just under $1,145 in net earnings on just over 10 booking days per month for a San Diego-based 2018 Tesla Model 3 – significantly better than Nowden’s late-2018 calculation thanks to increased demand.

 Nowden’s mild, touristy hometown and sought-after ride do contribute to his Turo success.
 But not every Tesla-driving San Diegan is a Turo All-Star Host.
 Nowden stands out because he’s an excellent host who consistently goes the extra mile for his customers.

 Nowden is a model for other Turo hosts.
 According to his profile, he responds to every in-app message immediately.
-Literally: His average response time is 0 minutes and his response rate a perfect 100%.
+Literally: At last check, his average response time was 0 minutes and his response rate a perfect 100%.
 His customer reviews are effusive, with customer after customer praising his car’s spotless interior and his unfailing courteousness.

 And he’s only too happy to take his Tesla wherever it’s needed.
 About 80% of Nowden’s customers ask for custom delivery to locations like their hotel, the airport, or elsewhere in town.
 The remainder take a taxi or ride-hailing service to his house, about 20 minutes from downtown San Diego in normal traffic.

 Nowden can’t take all the credit for his riders’ joy.
 With the majority of his drivers taking extended test drives, he’s dealing with a self-selected sample predisposed to a great experience.
 Anyway, the car does a lot of the hard work.
 Nowden can’t remember the last time a customer returned his ride without looking like they’d just had the time of their life.

 “Afterwards, my customers love the product even more.
 They always seem to be smiling,” he says.